cacayan2/mitogenome-batch-processor/zmisc/docs/adr.md

 Phylogenetic validation was selected as an additional quality assurance mechanism because assembly statistics alone cannot guarantee biological correctness.
 By comparing each assembled genome against related sequences available through NCBI, the pipeline can evaluate whether assemblies exhibit expected evolutionary relationships.
 Retrieving the six closest BLAST matches provides a representative set of related taxa while maintaining computational efficiency.
 Subsequent phylogenetic analysis in ` MEGA11` allows assembled genomes to be evaluated within an evolutionary context, providing an additional layer of confidence in assembly quality and species identification.

 The combination of annotation, visualization, and phylogenetic validation transforms assembled nucleotide sequences into biologically interpretable genomic resources suitable for biodiversity monitoring, mitochondrial reference database construction, and future environmental DNA applications.

+**Addendum:** All tools involved in this pipeline were intended to be installed using a package manager - this takes full advantage of the automated `conda` environment management Snakemake offers. `MEGA11` is not recognized by package management and installation requires the download of an archive file (`.tar` or `.deb`) followed by extraction and installation.
+This breaks the modularity of each tool in the pipeline introducing a brand new tool installation paradigm not in line with other tools, reducing portability of the code.

+`MEGA11` was originally selected due to previous implementations of similar tasks in the Stuart lab utilizing its use, but IQ-TREE excels not only for its ease of installation but is overwhelmingly preferred for computational speed, advanced statistical modeling, and accuracy.
+Since outputs of this pipeline are expected to become part of a potential scientific publication, IQ-TREE was chosen for its repuration of possessing significantly rigorous algorithmic design.

 ---